solidjs/solid-docs-legacy/en/faq.md

+---
+title: FAQ
+description: Frequently asked questions from the community.
+sort: 2
+---

 # FAQ

 ### 1. JSX without a VDOM?
 Is this vaporware?
 I've heard prominent voices like the authors of the other frameworks say this isn't possible.